cubePreparing Your 3D Assets

 • High-quality PBR texture sets

-• Enable "Export Materials" or equivalent
+• Enable "Export Materials" or equivalent in your software

 • Check "Embed Textures" at original resolution